JanssenProject/jans/docs/admin/reference/database/README.md

 1. *jans-orm-core*: This is base layer with next functionality:

-~ define API methods to work with DB without specific DB dependency
+    - define API methods to work with DB without specific DB dependency

-~ provide base implementation with reusable parts needed for DB modules implementations
+    - provide base implementation with reusable parts needed for DB modules implementation

-~ scan beans and work with ORM layer annotations
+    - scan beans and work with ORM layer annotations

 1. *jans-orm-annotation*: Define annotations which instruct ORM about how to wrok with beans and properties